tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 ![stopwords1](Images/stopwords1.PNG)

 Have students take a look at the result after the sentence has been "stopworded."
-Are there other words in there that are not informative?
+Does it contain other words that are not informative?
 If so, we can define our list of custom stopwords and join these to the NLTK list when we perform this step of preprocessing:

 ```python
 sw_addon = {'said', 'mln', 'kilolitres','kl'}